Drug Diversion Programs in Victoria

-There are 2 types of drug diversion programs in Victoria.
-Successfully completing the conditions of either of the programs means that a person will not have a criminal conviction recorded on their criminal record.
+There are two types of drug diversion programs in Victoria.
+Successfully completing the conditions of either of them means that a person will not have a criminal conviction recorded for the offence and will not be sentenced through the courts.
+Diversions are aimed at first offenders who are charged with minor offences; however, a person will not automatically be ineligible for diversion because they have been in trouble before.

 In order to receive a caution: